Do Fishing Kayaks Flip Over Easily? The 3 Common Causes!

 To see a video showing a kayak flipping while fighting a fish, check out my other article: The Best Length Rod for Kayak Fishing – 5 Tips!

-Always keep your rod tip pointed toward the bow (the front) of your kayak.
-By doing so, all the pressure is along the full length of the hull, giving you plenty of stability and remain in control of your kayak!
+Always keep your rod tip pointed toward your kayak’s bow (the front).
+This will ensure that all the pressure is along the full length of the hull, giving you plenty of stability and allowing you to remain in control of your kayak!

 3. Caught in the Current or Surf

-The third most common way of having your kayak flip over and capsize is having it get caught up in the current or surf.
+The third most common way of having your kayak flip over and capsize is getting caught up in the current or surf.

 Caught in the Currents

-When you’re in a moving waterway such as a river or stream, the current can trap you against a log or another obstruction.
+When you’re in a moving waterway like a river or stream, the current can trap you against a log or another obstruction.

-You lose the ability to control your kayak, and it turns sideways to the current and is either drug beneath the log or water is swept over the side, and your kayak floods.
+You lose the ability to control your kayak, and it turns sideways to the current.
+Either the water is swept beneath the log, or the kayak floods.

-It can become difficult to pull in your anchor against this rising current, and water will sweep over the bow flooding your kayak.
+Pulling in your anchor against this rising current can become difficult, and water will sweep over the bow, flooding your kayak.
 At this point, you will need to cut your line to free yourself from the anchor line.

 Learn more about safety knives: Best Kayak Fishing Safety Knife?
 (My #1 Pick)